kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-element.md

 # Risk Modeling Elements
 > **Description**
-Details of elements within the workflow
+Here you can find the explanation of every elements exists within the workflow

 ---